- Supply chain segmentation is a method of inventory classification.

 How Is This Segmentation Different From Inventory Optimization?

 Inventory optimization is the ability to derive stocking levels from service levels.
 The definition continues to be a problem regarding being understood by prospective buyers.
 There are some reasons for this.
-Several vendors have confused its meaning through directly hijacking the term to be trendy, while many consultants have overused the term, and in fact, do not know themselves the term’s actual definition.
+Several vendors have confused its meaning through directly hijacking the term to be trendy.
+In contrast, many consultants have overused the term, and in fact, do not know themselves the term’s actual definition.

-The more flexible and abstract the setting of the service level is, the more powerful the inventory optimization software can be considered to be.
-The lowest level of inventory optimization is at the product location, and the highest is the customer.
+The more flexible and abstract the setting of the service level is, the more influential the inventory optimization software can be considered to be.
+The lowest level of inventory optimization is at the product location and the highest in the customer.
 However, not every customer wants, needs or is capable of managing their service levels by the client.
 Thus MEIO software selection is only partially about the level of the service level specificity of the application.

 Supply Chain Segmentation, on the other hand, is about parameter control functionality, and an entirely different category of software from inventory optimization.
 For instance, the ability to apply a particular inventory parameter to a segment of the product database should not even be on the list of selection criteria for inventory optimization.
 However, it would be central to the selection of segmentation software.